Skip to content

 $Address = [System.Net.IPAddress]::Parse([System.Net.Dns]::GetHostAddresses($EndPoint))

-$Socket = New-Object System.Net.Sockets.TCPClient($Address,$Port)
+$Socket = [System.Net.Sockets.TcpClient]::new($Address, $Port)

-# Setup stream wrtier
+# Setup stream writer

 $Stream = $Socket.GetStream()

-$Writer = New-Object System.IO.StreamWriter($Stream)
+$Writer = [System.IO.StreamWriter]::new($Stream)

 # Write message to stream